I think you’ll agree with me when I say:

 Here’s one example:

-Confluent Forms got a Rich Snippet result listed for their website and this is what happened to their traffic:
+Confluent Forms got a Rich Snippet result listed on their website and this is what happened to their traffic:

 It went up once the Rich Answer was added.